 GUIDE FOR DOVER TOWNSHIP RESIDENTS

-Dover Township Building & Grounds would like to share some of the issues we encounter during leaf and brush collection.
+Dover Township Building & Grounds would like to share some of the issues we encounter during leaf collection.
 Your help can speed up these operations, control costs, and create a safer working environment for our crews.

 Dover Township is the second largest township in York County with the third largest population.
 Our crews must cover 121 miles of township roads and 49 miles of state roads to complete a single pass.
 That’s over 340 miles up one side of the road and down the other.
 This distance equals a round trip drive from Dover Township to Ocean City, New Jersey (346 miles via I-76).
 A single pass can be completed in approximately one week if we are lucky enough to have no interruption or issues.

 - Leaves should be raked to the curb and placed in a linear pile.

 - Try to place leaves to be easily accessible and away from objects such as poles, mailboxes, etc.

 - Do not park vehicles in front of or on top of leaf piles.